Anton Muttukumaru: Early life and education

-Born to Jaffna Tamil parents Dr Philip Marian Muttukumaru and Mary Mount Carmel Alles, he and his siblings were brought up by their mother after the early death of their father.
+Born to Mary Mount Carmel Alles, a Colombo Chetty, and Dr. Philip Marian Muttukumaru, a Jaffna Tamil, he and his siblings were brought up by their mother after the early death of their father.
 Educated at home by an English governess and then at St. Joseph's College, Colombo, he then entered Ceylon University College and in 1928, he left for Jesus College, Oxford to read Philosophy, Politics and Economics.
 After completing his degree, he read for the Bar and was called by Gray's Inn to become a barrister.
 He returned to Ceylon, took his oaths as an Advocate of the Supreme Court of Ceylon and started his legal practice.

 Military career

 Ceylon Defence Force

 After returning from England, in 1934 he joined the Ceylon Defence Force, a part-time reserve force raised by the British to defend the island.
 Muttukumaru was commissioned as a second lieutenant in the Ceylon Light Infantry (CLI) on 11 September 1934.
 In 1939 he was mobilised with the rest of the CDF at the outset of World War II.
 During this time, he would go on to command the CLI Guard at the South East Asia Command headquarters in Kandy and was promoted captain on 29 November 1940 and major in 1942.
 On 1 November 1943 he was promoted lieutenant colonel and appointed commanding officer, 2nd Battalion CLI, in which appointment he continued to serve until the general demobilisation which took place after the end of the war in January 1947.
 He led Ceylon's contingent in the London victory parade in 1946.

 Following the war, Muttukumaru worked once again as a lawyer representing the Attorney General, in a variety of cases but soon gave up law to function as Officer in Charge, Administration in the Ceylon Defence Force Headquarters, where he assisted in the initial plans for the formation of a new Ceylon Army, including the drafting of the Army Act.